Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you’re using Binance, click “Exchange” from the menu at the top of screen and select whether you want the Basic or Advanced trading view.
 Search for your chosen trading pair, look for the “Buy LOOM” box and then choose whether you want to place a Market, Limit or Stop-Limit Order.

 Enter the details of your transaction, such as the amount of LOOM you want to buy or your desired price.
-Make sure you then review the full transaction details before finalizing your purchase.
+Make sure you then review the full transaction details before finalising your purchase.

 How to sell LOOM